elfedy/svg-draw/README.md

 Run `build.sh`

 ## Development
-A file watcher detects changes in `.ts` files and rebuilds the project can be started by running `node dev/watch.js`.
+A file watcher that detects changes in `.ts` files and rebuilds the project can be started by running `node dev/watch.js`.